benjamintemitope/Simple-PHP-Validator/README.md

     </tbody>
 </table>

-> When using the `nullable` rule, let it be the last rule assigned to the field.
+> When using the `nullable` rule, let it be the first rule assigned to the field.